 The South Caribbean region of Costa Rica is a long stretch of beaches and towns that goes from Limon to beautiful Manzanillo.

-Puerto Viejo doesn’t fall into the categories of Wet season / dry season because it rains all year long.
+Puerto Viejo doesn’t fall into the category of Wet season / dry season because it rains all year long.
 However, the least rainy months tend to be February/March and September/October.

 Enjoyed this post?
 Pin it!